 Rhode Island Hospital is a 719-bed tertiary care center and is one of the largest and busiest teaching hospitals in New England.
 The hospital is the region’s trauma center and has nearly 150,000 emergency visits per year.
 There are residencies in nearly every ACGME specialty and numerous fellowships.
 At any one time, there are over 500 graduate trainees at Rhode Island Hospital.

 The hospital is the main clinical site for the Department of Dermatology, as well as the Dermatopathology Division and the Mohs surgery program.
-There is a busy outpatient dermatology clinic, Contact Dermatitis and Occupational Dermatology Unit and an active Phototherapy Center.
+There is a busy outpatient dermatology clinic, Contact Dermatitis Center and an active Phototherapy Center.
 The Clinical Trials Division of the Department of Dermatology is located adjacent to phototherapy.
 The dermatology residents rotate through the busy in-patient dermatology consultation service at Rhode Island Hospital which sees a wide variety of dermatologic disease, reflecting the range of tertiary services provided at an academic medical center.

 Hasbro Children's Hospital

 Lionel Bercovitch, MD, Director, Pediatric Dermatology